It’s time for some Reinforcement Learning. This time our main topic is

 (policy-based).
 The critic, on the other hand, evaluates the action by

-(value based).
+computing the value function (value based).
 Those two models participate in a

 game where they both get better in their own role as the time passes.
 The result